NatTuck/hw-quest/content/classes/2024-01/cs2381/notes/03-design-methods.md

 To design a method, follow the design recipe:

- - Stub method
-   - Name, return type, argument names with types, static?
-   - Trivial return statement if needed
  - Javadoc
    - Purpose statement
    - @param lines
    - @return line
+ - Stub method
+   - static, Name, return type, argument names with types
- - Examples
+ - Tests
-   - Based on the problem statement, write one or more examples
+   - Based on problem statement, write one or more tests
- - Initial Tests
-   - Translate the examples into tests
- - Template
+ - Standard pattern
+   - Which argument are you primarily operating on?
-   - Based on the arguments to your method, figure out what you have to work with and write that down.
+   - Based on the type of the primary argument to the method, what’s the normal thing you do with one of those?
  - Write the function body
  - More tests
    - Add tests that exercize any code in the function body that isn't covered yet.
    - Add tests for edge cases.

 ## Example problem